Lesedi-Projects/BPM-Customer-Onboarding-Analysis/README.md

 ## Recommended Solution

-A unified ServiceNow-based customer onboarding portal supported by standard operating procedures and work instructions — confirmed technically feasible through formal IT consultation.
+A unified ServiceNow-based customer onboarding portal supported by standard operating procedures and work instructions and was confirmed technically feasible through formal IT consultation.

 ### Portal capabilities designed: